 At the beginning of every year, I like to look back over the year before and reflect on everything that I’ve achieved.
 I’ve also just started a new tradition: Instead of just writing up my list of goals for the year ahead, I’ve written my ten-year goals and my ultimate life goals as well.
 Goal setting is now a really important part of my life plan.

-I was inspired to do this after reading a blog post last year that said something along these lines: “If you don’t have any big life goals to work towards, how will you ever get to where you want to be?”
+I was inspired to do this after reading a blog post a few years ago that said something along these lines: “If you don’t have any big life goals to work towards, how will you ever get to where you want to be?”

 Design your life: Planners to help you reach your goals